open-mmlab/mmpretrain/docs/en/useful_tools/t-sne_visualization.md

 - `CONFIG`: The path of t-SNE config file.
 - `--checkpoint CHECKPOINT`: The path of the checkpoint file.
-- `--work-dir WORK_DIR`: The dir to save logs and models.
+- `--work-dir WORK_DIR`: The directory to save logs and visualization images.
 - `--test-cfg TEST_CFG`: The path of t-SNE config file to load config of test dataloader.
 - `--vis-stage {backbone,neck,pre_logits}`: The visualization stage of the model.
 - `--class-idx CLASS_IDX [CLASS_IDX ...]`: The categories used to calculate t-SNE.